amit-davidson/Chronos/README.md

   --file string
     	The file containing the entry point of the program --mod string
-    	Absolute path to the module where the search should be performed.
+    	Absolute or relative path to the module where the search should be performed.
 Should end in the format:{VCS}/{organization}/{package}.
 Packages outside this path are excluded rom the search.
 ```

 ## Example: